 Photo: Family producers in the Paraguayan village of La Colmena work in the care and reproduction of bees, as well as in the collection, processing and marketing of beekeeping products (honey, pollen, propolis, wax).
 Through SSC, Paraguay and Colombia contribute to increasing this sector's competitiveness and productivity, ensuring food security for the families that are involved in this activity.
 Image bank on South-South and Triangular Cooperation in Ibero-America.
 SEGIB-PIFCSS.
 2021.

 Distribution of Regional SSC initiatives carried out in the framework of the main multilateral cooperation systems, by area of action.
-2022-2023 In percentage
+2022-2023

-A Institutional strengthening B Infrastructure and economic services C Environment D Other areas E Productive sectors F Social
+- A Institutional strengthening

+- B Infrastructure and economic services

+- C Environment

 A. Ibero-American System (30)